 Every long term gardener has their own tips and tricks on how to get best results in a garden.
-Tips they swear by even though there may be no scientific data to back them up.
+Tips they swear by even though there may be no logic or scientific data to back them up.

 The first two quarters are waxing (increasing) phases and the two latter quarters are waning (diminishing) phases.
 The cycle lasts 29 days.
 The full moon as marked on a calendar is the demarcation between the two types of phases.